dtrammer/AxisActionEventLib/README.md

     GetEventInstancesResponse eventInstances = await eventService.GetEventsInstancesAsync( "192.168.1.10" , "root" , "pass" );

 - Create a new Actionrule (event)

+- For more samples have a look at the test class in the UnitTest folder

 The responses instances returned by the Action|Event services methods all share the same base type "ServiceResponse".
 The more specific types only add one or more extra members.(ex.: GetActionTemplatesResponse will only append a new List<ActionTemplate> member)